Howard is an amateur UFC card collector who wants to introduce the world of UFC cards to newly interested enthusiasts.

 Here are a few of the well recognized UFC Topps sets:

 - The Knockout line has appeared every year since 2010.

 - The Chrome line was produced from 2017-19.
 There wasn't one in 2020.

-- The Museum line has appeared each year since 2016, and I expect another one in 2020.
+- The Museum line has appeared each year since 2016, but there wasn't one in 2020.